joely1101/certbot-dns-scripts/README.md

 I might decide to support OAuth2 someday, but for now, only API keys are supported.

 However, if someone opens a pull request for OAuth2, I will definitely accept it.

+Add automatic copying of certs over ssh or make a script for that